oolonek/dendron/vault/garage.md

 https://michaelnielsen.org/
 https://quantum.country/qcvc cf [[vault/tools.mnemonics]]

 ## A list of similar research endeavors

 //TODO make a list of similar types of research strategies in academic or personal research

 - OSM The Open Source Malaria https://opensourcemalaria.org/.
 Hey they also have a fork for TB http://opensourcetb.org/

+- //TODO Have a look over there http://matt.might.net/.
+Also check the CRAPL license http://matt.might.net/articles/crapl/ (thanks to Adriano Rutz for fwd)

-Daniel Mietchen github is a treasure trove for open science ressources and actually a pretty good example of garage with an open door https://github.com/Daniel-Mietchen
+Daniel Mietchen github is a treasure trove for open science resources and actually a pretty good example of garage with an open door https://github.com/Daniel-Mietchen

 It looks like Daniel has started to compile some information and examples.
 Here for the use of Commons in science https://github.com/Daniel-Mietchen/datascience/blob/master/commons.md

  ### Different implementation of a progress bar